Skip to content Skip to footer

 State Water Resources Control Board

 The State Water Resources Control Board (State Board or SWRCB) is the enforcement agency under the Sustainable Groundwater Management Act (SGMA).
 Their role is to enforce SGMA mandates are met at the local level by Groundwater Sustainability Agencies (GSAs).
 If GSAs fail to meet SGMA’s mandates, the State Board will intervene to implement the law.
-If a Groundwater Sustainability Plan (GSP) is found by CA DWR to be inadequate, the subbasin will be deemed “probationary”.
-If a GSA fails to correct the issues under probation, the State Board will intervene requiring any groundwater extractors to file an extraction report with the State Board.
-The State Board may require the use of meters to measure extractions.
-The associated fees of State Intervention are much higher than fees that may be collected by the local GSA, and would not include beneficial local projects or incentives for sustainability.
+If a Groundwater Sustainability Plan (GSP) is found by CA DWR to be inadequate, the subbasin transitions to oversight under the State Board.
+If the subbasin fails to meet the State Board’s requirements, it could be designated “probationary” through the probationary hearing process.
+Under probation, the State Board intervenes to manage groundwater in the basin instead of the GSA(s), requiring any groundwater extractors to file an extraction report with the State Board.
+The State Board may require the use of meters to measure extractions and implement pumping fees.

 Learn more